A Song For My Brother...

 Duke taking a solo(?)...
 And the crowds exploded,

-every time they heard the intro to "Take the A Trane",
+every time they heard the intro to "Take

 or "Caravan"!!!
 I attended every performance, I think,